trmrsh/trm-ultracam/docs/types.rst

 classifcation of the various types of runs.
 I have come to the conclusion that the only way forward is a classification by eye of all the runs.
 This represents a considerable amount of effort, so the more people who carry it out the better.
-The purpose of this document is to help relatively inexperienced classifiers get started.
+The purpose of this document is to try to establish a consistency in this process.

 Key principles
 --------------